tostafin/cmssw/RecoPPS/RPixEfficiencyTools/README.md

 # TODO - Hope it will be done in a finite time :)
 1. [ ] Global tag is set in every python file separately - if you change a global tag you need to edit four files!!!
+2. [ ] Era modifier is set in every python file separately
-2. [ ] Set default parameters for input and output files or directories in config files
+3. [ ] Set default parameters for input and output files or directories in config files